deeleeramone/BuildInPublic/openbb-databento/openbb_databento/data/README.md

 If an asset has not traded since the backend was started, it will display as 0 and update when a trade message is received.

+### Estimated Volatility Surface

+Options data represents the last recorded trade for a contract on that date.

+Volatility is estimated using Scipy's root_scalar in a basic implementation of the Black-76 model.